Dur4nt3/todo_project/bugs-to-fix.md

 - Remove box shadow from deletion modal buttons - *COMPLETE*

 - Fix upcoming task fetching (utilize the ability to compare dates) - *COMPLETE*

+- Ensure originTasks are skipped in all fetching functions